winston0410/sparrow/README.md

 ### `options.callbacks` : Array

 An array of callbacks that you use to transform the selected declarations.
 The selected declaration will be passed in as an argument.

+## Breaking changes

+### V1.0.0
+PostCSS Sparrow has upgraded its code for PostCSS 8.
+It will not be compatible with any version lower than 8.0.0.